BINF-3101/lab10_transcription_factors/README.md

  12.  bitscore    bit score

+&nbsp;

-# LQ 2 - Which query gene/sequence id had the lowest/most significant e-value?
+# LQ 2
+Which query gene/sequence id had the lowest/most significant e-value?
 If there is more than one sequence, choose one.

+&nbsp;

 ## Step 4 - TF info